amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `codeContextPolicy`: Defines the code context policy to provide ChatGPT with the missing code context from the ChangeSet when operating in Stateful mode.
 The currently supported policies are:
+    - **ON_DEMAND**: Fetches just the minimal set of code artifacts requested by the Model.
+These artifacts can be function signatures, type declarations, or similar entities that provide sufficient context for reasoning about the change.
     - **UPLOAD_ALL**: Uploads the entire codebase during each merge event, giving ChatGPT full access to the necessary context for its reviews.
     - **NONE**: Skips file uploads entirely, relying solely on the formatted patch for reviews and interactions with